cristipercu/radar/README.md

 # Radar CLI

-A Go command-line tool that I use it as my personal swiss army knife
+A Go command-line tool that I use as my personal swiss army knife

 ## Building